-Every applicable NBFC shall make provisions for standard assets at 0.30 per cent by the end of March 2016; 0.35 per cent by the end of March 2017 and 0.40 per cent by the end of March 2018 and thereafter, of the outstanding, which shall not be reckoned for arriving at net NPAs.
+Every applicable NBFC shall make provision for standard assets at 0.25 percent of the outstanding, which shall not be reckoned for arriving at net NPAs.
 The provision towards standard assets need not be netted from gross advances but shall be shown separately as 'Contingent Provisions against Standard Assets' in the balance sheet.

-15. A. Guidelines on Liquidity Risk Management Framework
+15. Guidelines on Liquidity Risk Management Framework

-Applicable non-deposit taking and all deposit taking NBFCs (irrespective of their asset size) shall adhere to the set of liquidity risk management guidelines as detailed in Annex II of these Directions.
+Applicable NBFCs having an asset size of ₹100 crore and above, as per their last audited balance sheet, shall adhere to the set of liquidity risk management guidelines as detailed in Annex II of these Directions.
 However, these guidelines will not apply to Type 1 NBFC-NDs3, Non-Operating Financial Holding Companies and Standalone Primary Dealers.
 It will be the responsibility of the Board of each NBFC to ensure that the guidelines are adhered to.
 The internal controls required to be put in place by NBFCs as per these guidelines shall be subject to supervisory review.
+Further, as a matter of prudence, all other NBFCs are also encouraged to adopt these guidelines on liquidity risk management on voluntary basis.